MakeSchool-Tutorials/job-search-navigator/P01-Emotions-Of-The-Job-Search/content.md

 # What does internship and job ready mean?

-There’s 4 aspects to being job-ready:
+Make School considers students internship/job-ready when they have completed the following:

+- finished the [first outcomes tutorial](https://www.makeschool.com/academy/track/standalone/outcomes-preparation-2n8/intro) on resume,linkedin, etc
+- have 40+ hour technical interview practice and 10+ hours behavioral interview practice
+- scored Job Ready during Make School's mock interviews

+Those are the hard requirements, but there's more to it than that.
+In addition to the requirements above, there are 4 general buckets to consider for being being internship/job-ready:

-1. **Mentally**: Technical skills, professional etiquette, advanced communication, WERK
+1. **Mentally**: Technical skills, professional etiquette, advanced communication, a.k.a.
+WERK (this is mainly the hard requirements from above)
 1. **Emotionally**: Asking for help, building your confidence, clapping back at your inner critic
 1. **Physically**: Taking care of your health (fitness, nutrition, screen time)
 1. **Spiritually**: aligning your values with your job; serving a greater good